U.S.-based Carnival cruises to resume by the end of January - NewsBreak

 Duffy said that Carnival continues to carefully monitor the status of public health and adjust its operating protocols accordingly.
 “We are optimistic that vaccines will be approved for children between the ages of 5-11 before the end of the year and we look forward to welcoming more families back on board,” she added.
 As it relates to ships operating in January and February, Carnival will continue to operate vaccinated cruises under its current protocols.

-Cruises on Carnival’s three remaining U.S.-based ships – Carnival Ecstasy from Jacksonville, Carnival Paradise from Tampa, and Carnival Sensation from Mobile – have been canceled through February.
+Cruises on Carnival’s three remaining U.S.-based ships – Carnival Ecstasy from Jacksonville, Carnival Paradise from Tampa, and Carnival Sensation from Mobile – have been cancelled through February.

-In addition, Carnival Splendor from Sydney, Australia is canceled through Feb.
-7, and Carnival Spirit from Brisbane, Australia is canceled through Feb.
+In addition, Carnival Splendor from Sydney, Australia is cancelled through Feb.
+7, and Carnival Spirit from Brisbane, Australia is cancelled through Feb.
 20.

 Comments / 0